Academic Degrees and Programs

 Undergraduate Reinstatement and Readmission

-Reinstatement: Required of all previously enrolled undergraduate students seeking to re-enroll at Bridgewater State University who have not been enrolled at the university for one full academic year (3 consecutive terms, including the summer session).
+Reinstatement: Required of all previously enrolled undergraduate students seeking to re-enroll at Bridgewater State University who have not been enrolled at the university for one full academic year (three consecutive terms, including the summer session) or more.
+Apply for reinstatement through the Office of Undergraduate Admissions or the College of Continuing Studies.

-Readmission: Undergraduate students who have been separated because of academic or disciplinary reasons from the institution must apply for readmission through Office of Undergraduate Admissions.
+Readmission: Undergraduate students who have been separated because of academic or disciplinary reasons from the institution must apply for readmission through the Office of Undergraduate Admissions or the College of Continuing Studies.

-Reinstatement and/or readmission to the university is not guaranteed.
-Reinstatement and/or readmission is subject to the following criteria:
+Reinstatement or readmission to Bridgewater State University is subject to the following criteria:

 - Readmission or reinstatement may be subject to space availability.